paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-036-administration-of-educational-benefits.md

   (B) the monthly educational assistance allowance otherwise payable for full-time enrollment in an educational institution.

-(2) For any month in which an individual fails to complete 120 hours of training, the entitlement otherwise chargeable under paragraph (1) shall be reduced in the same proportion as the monthly training assistance allowance payable is reduced under subsection (b)(3).
+(2) 11 See Apprenticeship or On-Job Training Requirements note below.
+For any month in which an individual fails to complete 120 hours of training, the entitlement otherwise chargeable under paragraph (1) shall be reduced in the same proportion as the monthly training assistance allowance payable is reduced under subsection (b)(3).

 (3) In this section, the term “individual” means—